 The Corsair Society’s educational program for junior members is centered upon five identified, knowledge-related success areas: (i) global awareness, (ii) data driven decision making, (iii) constant innovation and adaptation, (iv) accounting literacy, and (v) finance knowledge.
 Our approach is centered on the concept of learning through doing, and our objective is to connect students with alumni and faculty that will help them construct productive, self-guided learning and job search processes and ultimately prepare them for success in specific job functions.

-Secondly, we oversee a mentorship program, pairing junior members with alumni.
+Second, we oversee a mentorship program, pairing junior members with alumni.
 Mentors are charged with helping undergraduates navigate the educational process and advising resume preparation, interview solicitation, and job selection activities.
-Career choice is admittedly a big decision, so we start early and address manageable questions: where you would like to live, what types of interactions you prefer, what you like to do, etc. We encourage lots of discussion, development of views, professional communication, and so on.